-How To Start Being More Assertive In A Relationship.
+How To Stop Being Too Nice In A Relationship.
 Why Nice Guys Finish Last

 Of course, there are times when we are genuinely nice to other people AND that aligns with our true desires and intentions.
 We give a compliment or we offer to take a friend’s dog for a walk when said friend is sick with the flu.
 Yet, most of us have also experienced times when we’ve wanted to say “no,” but said “yes” or lied to someone to avoid hurting his or her feelings.

-In other words, being nice to please others comes with some major downfalls.
+In other words, being nice to please others – including being too nice in a relationship -comes with some major downfalls.